Matheus Nunes

 Nunes started his career with Ericeirense, before moving to LigaPro side Estoril.
 During his time with the club, Nunes played mostly in the reserve team, before moving to Primeira Liga side Sporting CP in January 2019.
-With Sporting, Nunes won a Primeira Liga title and back-to-back Taças da Liga in 2021 and 2022, while being part of the squad that won a double in 2021, leading to him being named in the Primeira Liga Team of the Year in 2022.
-In August, Nunes signed with Premier League side Wolverhampton Wanderers for a club-record transfer worth €45 million (£38 million).
+With Sporting, Nunes won a Primeira Liga title and back-to-back Taças da Liga in 2021 and 2022, while being part of the squad that won a double in 2021.
+In August, Nunes signed with Premier League side Wolverhampton Wanderers for a club-record transfer worth €45 million (£38 million), before moving to fellow Premier League side Manchester City the following season.

-Born and raised in Brazil until 12 years old, Nunes opted to play for the Portugal national team, and made his senior international debut in 2021, representing the side at the 2022 FIFA World Cup.
+Born in Brazil, Nunes moved to Portugal at 12 years old.
+He opted to play for the Portugal national team, and made his senior international debut in 2021, representing the side at the 2022 FIFA World Cup and UEFA Euro 2024.

 Club career

 Early career

-Born in Rio de Janeiro, his father left his family, Nunes moved to Ericeira, Lisbon District at the age of 12 with his mother and his Portuguese stepfather.
-He started playing football with local side Ericeirense in the 6th division, and also helped his family in their bakery for a short period while playing.
+Born in Rio de Janeiro, his father left his family, Nunes moved to Ericeira, Lisbon District at the age of 12 with his mother and his English stepfather.
+He started playing football with local side Ericeirense in the 6th division, and to help his family he also worked at his godfather's bakery for a short period while playing.

 Nunes made his senior debut for Ericeirense during the 2015–16 season, in the Lisbon Football Association.
 He started the 2017 pre-season on trial at Oriental, but was not signed due to a thigh injury, and subsequently returned to his first club.